gnithin/Notes/Notes/Redis/redis.md

 Another important thing to note here is that the buffer is important otherwise waiting to write to the physical disk is slow

+One important distinction to have in mind when thinking about persistence - using write and fsync.
+When a user-process calls write, the data is moved from the user-space to the kernel space.
+That's it.
+In the kernel space, it would be in a buffer.
+So when the write returns, there's no guarantee that the data has actually been persisted on the disk (Depends on how often the OS flushes the buffer onto the disk.
+Linux apparently does this every 30 seconds (doesn't that seem like a long time though?)).
+So this would mean that if after a write operation is performed, and the process crashes/fails, we can be sure that the data is not lost, and will be written to the disk in eventually.
+But if after write operation, there's a power-loss, then there could be a possibility of data-loss, since the data might still be in the kernel buffer, and not flushed entirely into the disk.

+Fsync solves this.
+Fsync returns when we know that the data is written to the disk completely.
+This is what dbs use.
+This protects against power failures, the way write call cannot.
+Note that this is an expensive operation.
+Here's a [good answer](https://stackoverflow.com/a/10371152/1518924) that illustrates this.
+Note that if at the disk level, there's another disk buffer or something like that, then fsync might fail too!
+(Soo many buffers!)

 What the DBs can possibly do to when data-corruption is identified -
 - If there is heavy replication, the client can be told to use a replica (I guess this works for downtime as well)
 - Store the sequence of commands that change the state of the db.
 Can possibly revert all the commands to some point before corruption.